-Here is how fault is established in most rear-end collision in San Diego.
+Here is how fault is established in most rear-end collisions in Los Angeles.

 The first thing that the attorneys always try to do is determine liability.
 As said above, the person who hit the other vehicle from behind is the responsible party.
 In case they deny guilt for whatever reason, a further investigation will be done to discover how the accident came to be and who caused it.

 This is where attorneys step in.
-If you don’t have one and were a victim of a rear-end accident, you should contact the best Car Accident Attorneys in San Diego and seek their representation.
+If you don’t have one and were a victim of a rear-end accident, you should contact the best Car Accident Attorneys in Los Angeles and seek their representation.
 You are going to need an experienced attorney helping you with the investigation.

 Was There Enough Following Distance?